thenexthub/Codira/docs/SIL/SIL.md

       ...
 ```

-- The ownership of most instruction results is statically defined.
-For example
+- The ownership of most instruction results can be statically determined from
+  the instruction's kind and the offset of the value in the result tuple.
+For
-  `copy_value` always produces an owned value, whereas `begin_borrow` always
+  example `copy_value` has only one result and that result is always an owned
-  produces a guaranteed value.
+  value, whereas `begin_borrow` always produces a guaranteed value.

 - Forwarding instructions: some instructions work with both, owned and
   guaranteed ownership, and "forward" the ownership from their operand(s) to